Co-Founder | email@example.com

 After teaching for five years at charter schools in Harlem and Bushwick, Taylor left the classroom in 2016 to help launch The Bell.

-In addition to producing Miseducation, he facilitates our second program, Teens Take Charge, and travels the city speaking to groups of high school students about educational inequity.
+He produces the Miseducation podcast, facilitates Teens Take Charge, and travels the city speaking to groups of high school students about educational inequity.
 His education writing has appeared in USA Today, The Hechinger Report and Narratively.
 In his spare time, he works on a book about a summer he spent playing chess with men in Washington Square Park.

 A former teacher and journalist, Adrian has consulted with education nonprofits and social entrepreneurs since 2013.